Süleyman Ateş: Publications

 Suleyman Ateş who produced 107 books and more than 1000 articles, among his most famous books are The Holy Quran and Turkish Translation of the Quran and Modern Interpretation of The Quran.
 Ateş published the last volume of The Quran Encyclopaedia in 2003 which is 33 volumes.
 Scientist Ateş considers in the Encyclopaedias: the matters in all its bearings with a book set containing alphabetically and chronological arranged information on many subjects in his grand book.

-He wrote in Vatan Newspaper and he finished writing from this newspaper in 2011.
+He wrote in the newspaper Vatan and he finished writing from this newspaper in 2011.
 He still writes his thoughts and also responds his reader's questions in his own web site.
 Suleyman Ateş also gives conferences on Islamic thought around the world.